Ez-IoT-Organization/EzIoT-backend/README.md

 curl -LO https://raw.githubusercontent.com/Ez-IoT-Organization/EzIoT-backend/master/InstallSim \
 bash InstallSim
 ```

-The previous commands install the file and
+This will install the neccssary files and make PubSound bash script a command.

 ### Update Nov 11 2021
 Added a linux bash script for raspberry pi's to send data to database by passing a *.csv file.